ivnxyz/senior-test/README.md

 | `lib/` | Shared utilities such as `dayjs` helpers and form-validation schemas. |
 | `server/` | Back-end API handlers and database connection logic. |
 | `styles/` | Tailwind CSS configuration and global style sheets. |

+### Walkthrough video

+You can find a video demo of the app here: https://youtu.be/A6r68_E3PaU

 ## Back-End Documentation